 We were woken earlier than our 6:00am wakeup call by a lot of shouting from the next tent.
 “I will pay $1,000 for someone to get me out of here!
 Seriously, $1,000!”
 It was one of the cuban women shrieking in response to the cold, trying to sleep in a tent and crap in a different one.
 This hike wasn’t sitting well with her, but we were told at breakfast there were two options.
 Option ‘A’ was to do the trek in the way it had been outlined and we would be informed about Option ‘B’ later in the day, which would turn out to be in another seven or eight hours.
 But first, let’s hang out with some llamas and donkeys and then conquer some mountains.
 There was a small stream near our campsite that had completely frozen over to the point where it was extremely difficult to even crack the surface by ramming it with my hiking pole as hard as I could.
 Marc Anthony helped Anna across the stream while telling her to be careful.
 He then looked at me and said, “Don’t worry, your shoes are like boats.
 You are Sasquatch of Peru!”
 He would continue to call me Sasquatch for the remainder of the entire trip.

-After we began our hike, I began to think that maybe I was on some form of treadmill.
+After we began our hike, I started to think that maybe I was on some form of treadmill.
 We had been climbing a mountain for over an hour and we still didn’t seem that far from where we started.
 Our hike today would be about five hours uphill through the mountains, reaching an altitude of roughly 4,500 metres (14,700 feet).
-To put that in perspective, the cruising altitude of commercial airliner is approximately 9,000 metres (30,000 feet), so we were going to be roughly half the distance above sea-level of an aeroplane!
+To put that in perspective, the cruising altitude of a commercial airliner is approximately 9,000 metres (30,000 feet), so we were going to be roughly half the distance above sea-level of an aeroplane!
 After that climb, we would stagger downhill for about three hours and then we would have lunch.

 This was a torturous leg of the journey.
 Every breath you tried to suck into your body hurt, we could only stagger a couple of steps and then need to stop again, doubled over as we tried to catch our breath, all the while trying to reach the summit of a mountain on legs that still felt gelatinous from the previous day.